citusdata/mongo_fdw/README.md

 	join has set it to false then the join will not be pushed down.
 The table-level value of the option takes precedence over the server-level option value.
 Default is `true`.
+  * `enable_aggregate_pushdown`: If `true`, push aggregates to the remote MongoDB server instead of fetching all of the rows and aggregating them locally.
+This option can also be set for an individual table.
+The table-level value of the option takes precedence over the server-level option value.
+Default is `true`.

 The following parameters can be set on a MongoDB foreign table object: